SBI FD Premature Closure - Charges & Process

 1. Compare penalty vs loan option:

 If you really need funds on an urgent basis, consider taking a loan against your FD instead of closing it prematurely.
-SBI offers loans up to 90% of the FD amount at attractive rates.
+They offer SBI loans against FD of up to 90% of the loan amount at attractive rates.

 2. Split your FDs: